webhintio/hint/packages/sonarwhal/docs/user-guide/concepts/formatters.md

 `XML`, etc.

 You can specify one or more `formatter`s as the output.
 E.g.: You want a summary in the screen as well as a text report.
-You just need to add the name inside the property `formatters`:
+You need to add the name inside the property `formatters`:

 ```json
 {